 City of Ryde is fortunate to have many significant economic assets on which to build upon.
-We have worldclass education and training organisations, excellent transport infrastructure, strong business networks, unique town centres, popular community events and a beautiful natural environment.
-It is intended that this plan will provide a supportive framework to facilitate stakeholders to work together on moving our economy forward and meet the challenges that lay ahead.
+We have world-class education and training organisations, excellent transport infrastructure, strong business networks, unique town centres, popular community events and a beautiful natural environment.
+It is intended that this plan will provide a supportive framework to assist stakeholders in working together and meet the challenges that lay ahead.